DreamCloud-Project/McSim-TLM-NoC/README.md

 To get the simulator you must clone this repository and its submodules.
 To clone the repository if you have an GitHub account with an SSH key registered use `git clone git@github.com:DreamCloud-Project/McSim-TLM-NoC.git`.
 Else use `git clone https://github.com/DreamCloud-Project/McSim-TLM-NoC.git`.
 Then use `git submodule init` followed by `git submodule update` to clone submodules.

-## Directory content

-- compile.py
-	Compiles the simulator and the energy estimator from the src folder (see using the simulator section below)

-- OUTPUT_FILES
-	Default directory where the simulate.py script generates the results of simulation.
-It contains:
-		Instruction_fixed_Power.txt - Internal file used by energy estimator
-		Label_accesses_Power.txt - Internal file used by energy estimator
-		Mapping.csv - Runnables to cores mapping location
-		OUTPUT_CORE_WAVE.vcd - Waveform showing runnables activation along time and cores
-		OUTPUT_Energy.log - Main file showing energy estimation results
-		OUTPUT_Execution_Report.log - Reporting of the simulation as shown on stdout when running simulate.py
-		OUTPUT_NoC_Traces.csv - Information about packets transferred through the NoC
-		OUTPUT_RUNNABLE_IDs.csv - Internal file used by energy estimator
-		OUTPUT_Runnable_Traces.csv - Information about runnables activation in a CSV format
-		Parameters.txt - Internal file used by energy estimator
-		Runnables.txt - Internal file used by energy estimator
-		dcRunGraphFile.gv - Graphviz file of the application at runnables level
-		dcTasksGraphFile.gv - Graphviz file of the application at task level

-- README
-	This file

-- simulate.py
-	Runs the simulator using the provided arguments (see using the simulator section below)

-- src
-	Contains the source code for the platform and for the energy estimator

 ## Using the simulator

 To ease the usage of the simulator, two python scripts are provided: